bluekitchen/btstack/port/stm32-f4discovery-cc256x/README.md

-# BTstack port for STM32 F4 Discovery Board with CC256x
+# BTstack Port for STM32 F4 Discovery Board with CC256x

 This port uses the STM32 F4 Discovery Board with TI's CC256XEM ST Adapter Kit that allows to plug in a CC256xB or CC256xC Bluetooth module.
 STCubeMX was used to provide the HAL, initialize the device, and the Makefile.
 For easy development, Ozone project files are generated as well.